Mxol1s1/news_article/README.md

 # Mini-Crunch Articles

-React articles web app that fetches articles from techcrunch website using the public REST API from (wp-json) data and diplays the title, date, summary and link to the full article
+A news articles highlights project made in Reactjs.
+The data for the news comes from a wordpress site Techcrunch.
+Using Axios HTTP , the data is requested from the public wordpress api site in wp-json format.
+The data comes embedded with HTML tags which poses the risk of malicious attacks via xss (cross site scripting), to clean the data - a Dompurify was used.
+The project diplays a list of articles in each article the image , title, date, summary and link to the full article is diplayed.

 ## Available Scripts